Object-ions/beepboop/README.md

 Describe: beepBoop()

-Test: "It should return an array of numbers from 0 to the user's inputted number"
+Test: It should return an array of numbers from 0 to the user's inputted number
 Code: beepBoop(5);
 Expected Output: [0, 1, 2, 3, 4, 5]

+Test: It should replace 1 with the text "beep", 2 with "BOOP" and 3 with "NEIGHBOR"
+Code: beepBoop(5);
+Expected Output: [0, 'BEEP', 'BOOP', 'NEIGHBOR', 4, 5]